goodekat/LIME-diagnostics-paper/README.md

 ## To Do

+  - Look into using renev
+  - Remove NAs from test data
   - Figure out discrepancies with old and new versions of the training data
   - Rerun the lime explanations with the finalized training data